 We love our bunny dolls so much I often pack them as a quiet activity!
 My daughter has even taken them with her in the car on long car rides.
 We have a small 10″ square magnet board I found in the Target Dollar Spot and we put all the bunnies and their clothes in a small crayon case.

-You can download the weather bunnies (the actual dolls) for free from my Resource Library.
+The weather bunny dolls (bunny paper dolls) are part of my DIY Children’s Calendar.
 They come in four different fur colors and you can download bunnies standing or bunnies using wheelchairs.
 They are also available as coloring pages where you can color your own bunnies and clothing!
 They come with lots of fun clothing options!

-Also in my Resource Library, you can download four free costumes – a unicorn, dalmatian puppy, astronaut and a pumpkin, by filling out the purple form at the bottom of this post.
+You can download four free costumes – a unicorn, Dalmatian puppy, astronaut and a pumpkin, by filling out the purple form at the bottom of this post.
 The entire collection of costumes, with 21 different costumes, is available in my Etsy shop.

 How to Make the Halloween Paper Dolls

 - Printable bunny dolls – located in my Resource Library

 - Printable costumes – 3 free costumes located in my Resource Library – all 21 costumes in my Etsy shop.

 - White cardstock to print on – I used 110lb paper but use whatever works with your printer!

 - Method One – Fasteners

 Tutorial – Making the Paper Dolls with Fasteners